natebrunelle/cstheory-f22/markdown/quiz1.md

 # Collaboration Policy

 This quiz is open-note, closed internet, and closed-collaborator.
-To see details on what this means, please refer to the [syllabus](/syllabus.html).
+To see additional details on what this policy, please refer to the [syllabus](/syllabus.html).

 You may ask clafication questions for the quiz in office hours or in #quiz1 in discord.